 The default set of command access control permissions do not provide access to the i2 Notebook web client.
-If you have a deployment of i2 Analyze that includes the Chart Store, and you want users to be able to use the i2 Notebook web client, you must specify it in a command access control file.
+If you have a deployment of i2 Analyze that includes the Chart Store or the Information Store, and you want users to be able to use the i2 Notebook web client, you must specify it in a command access control file.

 As well as command access control permissions, the i2 Notebook web client requires a secure connection between the user's web browser and the i2 Analyze server.
-For information on setting up a secure connection to the i2 Notebook web client, see Securing the connection between clients and the HTTP server.
+For information on setting up a secure connection to the i2 Notebook web client, see Configuring Liberty for TLS.

 By default, when users log in to i2 Analyze through their web browser, they see the i2 Investigate web client.
 To change that behavior, you must give specific access to the i2 Notebook web client to some or all of your users.